LOADING ...

 worth saving he ordered the dumpster bin

-It turned out there were over 125 songs in that pile
+It turned out that there were over 125 songs in pile

-of tape
+of boxes

 Also discovered were the original recordings Travis

-coming-of-age years, in the French Quarter
+coming-of-age years, living in the French

 in New

-in my 1963 Ford Falcon, WTIX the 690
+in my 1963 Falcon, WTIX the mighty 690

 Sly was having a hot in the summertime and

-for the time
+for the first

 And I never

-But staying beneath the coloured lights
+But staying the brightly coloured lights

-proved harder than I
+harder than I thought

 More about this later but the simple was that